Operational Efficiency

 People

-• Time lost to duplicated tasks people would gladly drop
+• Time lost to tasks people would gladly drop

 • Process